LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Binance-Mainnet-Jobs.md

-## Arbitrum One Mainnet Jobs
+## Binance Mainnet Jobs

-Arbitrum-One is a decentralized blockchain platform that establishes a peer-to-peer network that securely executes and verifies application code
+Binance is a decentralized blockchain platform that establishes a peer-to-peer network that securely executes and verifies application code.

 <!-- tabs:start -->
 #### **GET > Uint256**